richgel999/sserangecoding/README.md

 Running `sserangecoding` with no command line parameters will load book1 from the current directory, compress it, then uncompress it in various ways.

+`sserangecoding filename` will run the test mode using the specified file instead of book1.

 `sserangecoding -h` displays help.

 `sserangecoding c in_file cmp_file` will compress in_file to out_file using order-0 range coding.